Großheubach: Engelberg Friary

-The Franciscan Kloster Engelberg with its well-known pilgrimage church was founded about 1300.
-The building, built in 1630 for the Order of Friars Minor Capuchin, was on King Ludwig I's orders turned over to the Bavarian Franciscans, who still run the friary today.
+The Engelberg Friary with its pilgrimage church was founded about 1300.
+The building, built in 1630 for the Order of Friars Minor Capuchin, was on king Ludwig I of Bavaria's orders turned over to the Bavarian Franciscan monks.
 The Engelberg, the hill on which the friary stands, which is 250 m above sea level, can be reached over the 612 so-called Engelstaffeln (roughly, "Angel's Steps") made out of bunter.